dkrystki/plasma/hmlet/README.rst

 CI
 ##
-I have added linters as well tests to the CI.
+Linters as well tests have been added to the CI.